interledgerjs/ilp-plugin-ethereum/README.md

   - `"ropsten"` to use Infura & Etherscan on the Ropsten proof of work testnet
   - `"kovan"` to use Infura & Etherscan on the Kovan proof of authority testnet (Parity)
   - `"rinkeby"` to use Infura & Etherscan on the Rinkeby proof of authority testnet (Geth)
+  - [`ethers.providers.Provider`](https://docs.ethers.io/ethers.js/html/api-providers.html) to supply a custom provider
 - Default: `"homestead"`
+- Provider used to connect to an Ethereum node for a particular chain/testnet

 #### `ethereumWallet`